satyargudimetla/GetCleanData/README.md

 GetCleanData
 ============
+Satya
+This anges added

-This project is about using the R package all_run.R and the codebook provided to process the samsung Galaxy sensonr data.
+Project is about using the R package all_run.R and the codebook provided to process the samsung Galaxy sensonr data.

 To implement , please follow the give instructions.